tmknight/docker-autoheal/README.md

 Monitor for and remediation of unhealthy Docker containers

-This the `docker-autoheal` binary may be executed via a native OS or via a Docker container
+The `docker-autoheal` binary may be executed via a native OS or via a Docker container

 ## ENV Defaults